COVID-19 Tests That Are Supposed To Be Free Can Ring Up Surprising Charges

 "At that point, I was, like, taking shot glasses of Sudafed," she said.

-Given the spread of the coronavirus and a chronic condition that left her vulnerable to a more serious case of COVID-19, she was concerned she'd been infected.
+Given the spread of the coronavirus and a chronic condition that left her vulnerable to a more serious case of COVID-19, she was concerned she had been infected.
 To find out, her doctor first ordered tests to evaluate whether Davis Abel's symptoms were caused by some other respiratory disease.
 According to the doctor's notes in her medical record, "we needed to rule out all other viral possibilities before being eligible for the COVID-19 test."

 "Unfortunately at this time, COVID-19 testing is very limited and is not widely available to most patients," it continued.